Electromorphous/DeNotes/README.md

 # DeNotes

-The world's first fully decentralised note-taking app powered by the [Interplanetary File System](https://ipfs.io).
+A fully decentralised note-taking app powered by the [Interplanetary File System](https://ipfs.io) and the implementation done by [ThirdWeb](https://portal.thirdweb.com/storage).

 ## First Time Contributing